projectacrn/acrn-hypervisor/doc/getting-started/roscube/roscube-gsg.rst

 .. rst-class:: numbered-step

-Install real-time VM
+Install Real-Time VM
 ********************

-Copy real-time VM image
+Copy Real-Time VM Image
 =======================

 .. note:: Reboot into the **native Linux kernel** (not the ACRN kernel)